makersacademy/CV/README.md

 #### Junior Web Developer

-A fast learner who has been thrown into new technology weekly at Makers and throughly enjoys , think about problem and make a suitable choice on what tools to use.
+A fast learner who has been thrown into new technology weekly at Makers and thoroughly enjoys being challenged.
 Understanding that software development is an ongoing learning process but well grounded in solid principles of OOD, TDD and Software Design.

 |Questioning skills|Testing and TDD| Learns fast|
 |------------------|---------------|---------|